 - Spreader bars are large and heavy

 - Perfecting the hammock may be fiddly and may take tinkering

 Suspension systems are tricky and can rapidly get confusing!
 They’re an area of hammock technicality that many newbies don’t even realize they have options.

 Suspension systems are critical to a good hang and a technical look at them can quickly get more complicated than this article can cover.

 There are several competing popular styles of hammock suspension but one style beats them all for simplicity and lightweight.
 That is the whoopie sling method of hammock suspension!

 Whoopie slings are common on some of the best hammocks for backpacking.
 Fortunately, even on those without whoopie slings, they can be added afterward without too much hassle.
 To make or modify your own whoopie slings, start with this tutorial video:

 To save you some time in research I’ll give you a tip to unlocking a lightweight hammock suspension: Dynaglide rope is by far the lightest hammock suspension material you can use.
 However, it may not be quite strong enough to support heavier users and tight hang angles.

 If you need suspension gear to make or adjust your suspension, there are few resources as good as the Whoopie Sling site.
 You can also learn more about the technical forces and components in a hammock suspension through their great educational material as well.

 When you’re deciding on a suspension, make sure to consider that it will bear the entire load of you and your gear in the hammock.
-Don’t skimp on the load rating of your suspension material – if in doubt go with a stronger material!
+Don’t skimp on the weight capacity of your suspension material – if in doubt go with a stronger material!

 Tree Hugger Straps

 In order to attach the hammock to a tree, you need some kind of strap.
 In the past, some hammocks have been made to attach to the tree using the same suspension rope that attaches to the hammock.